Ursa

 The data model is intentionally minimal: Participant → Recording (recording_hash) → Modality + Events + flexible metadata.
 No sessions, no trials, no stimuli.

-The current M2 implementation is a raw catalog and byte-access layer: a Lance metadata catalog on Cloudflare R2 plus ursa.DataInterface.query(), .get(), and .download() for raw modalities.
-Processed Zarr arrays, temporal slicing, streaming windows, vector search, lifecycle GC, and Polaris cache sync are roadmap work.
+The current implementation is a catalog and byte-access layer: the Lance catalog plus the resolved-input read verbs ursa.DataInterface.query(), .materialize(), .stream(), and .download() over raw and processed (Zarr/Lance/MP4) modalities, including a flat windowed iterator.
+Vector search, lifecycle GC, and Polaris cache sync are roadmap work.

 Where this fits